MONDAY SEPTEMBER 23rd

-Victoria Kennedy is currently a Senior Product Manager at Hustle trying to figure out how to scale human relationships over text.
-In the past, she has worked as a consultant and seen lots of companies come, grow, and change.
+Victoria Kennedy is currently a Product Manager at Axios helping build information products that are smart, efficient and news worthy of your time, attention, and trust.
+In the past she has worked as a consultant and seen lots of companies come, grow, and change.
 She loves Brooklyn but is figuring out how to never be cold again.

 MAREN KATE FOUNDER AT AVRA TALENT PARTNERS